LimmmYongJun/CPT-113-HACKTHON-2-GROUP-17-/README.md

 4. Show game detail
 - This feature provides information and details about the game.
 It includes character and inventory statistics that help you understand the game better.
+- How is it implemented: The showGameDetail function creates objects of the character classes (Knight, Tank, Magician, Archer) and inventory item classes (Weapon, Armor, Potion).
+Then, use 'cout' statement to print member functions (showRole(), showHP(), showATK(), etc.) within these classes to retrieve the respective statistics.

 5. Exit the game
 - This feature allows you to gracefully exit the game.
 When you choose to exit, the game will close.

+6. Battle System
+- The battle system is implemented using a stack-based approach.
+- How is it implemented: The BattleSystem class contains an instance of the Stack class to manage the enemies in the battle.
+It has methods to add enemies to the stack (addEnemy), defeat enemies (defeatEnemy), and check if the enemy stack is empty (isEmpty).
+The addEnemy method creates a new instance of the Enemy class with the specified parameters and pushes it onto the enemy stack.
+The defeatEnemy method pops the top enemy from the stack, calculates the damage inflicted by the player, reduces the enemy's health, and displays the battle outcome.

+7. Inventory System
+- The player's inventory is stored in a linked list.
+- How is it implemented: The inventory items are represented by the Inventory class.
+Each node in the linked list contains an Inventory object.
+- The member funcsdtion of the linked linst as as follows:
+  Append: When a new item is obtained, we check if an item with the same category already exists in the list.
+If it does, we increment the count of that item.
+  Otherwise, we create a new node with the item data and add it to the end of the list.

+  Search: To find a specific item, we traverse the linked list and compare the name of each item with the desired item.

+  Remove: When an item is used or discarded, we search for it in the linked list.
+If found, we either decrement the count of the item or remove it from the list if the count becomes zero.

+  Printing: We can print the inventory by traversing the linked list and displaying the category, name, and count of each item.

 ## How to Play the Game
 To play "DragonSlayer," follow these steps: